Montfort and COVID-19

 For patients with appointments:

-- A fully vaccinated accompanying person may accompany a patient with an appointment.
+- One person may accompany a patient who has an appointment.

 - Only one person is allowed at the bedside for the duration of the birth.
-Another person fully immunized against COVID-19 may also attend during labor and birth.
+The person is allowed one outing per 24 hours during the stay.
+The accompanying person cannot be replaced during the stay.

 There are certain exceptions that allow for the presence of a loved one outside of the established schedule or if they are not fully vaccinated:

-- For hospitalized patients : end-of-life patient, language barrier, etc. The days, hours and length of visits can be adjusted to suit the patient's needs.
+- For hospitalized patients : end-of-life patient, etc. The days, hours and length of visits can be adjusted to suit the patient's needs.
 Each situation will be evaluated on a case-by-case basis.

 - Emergency Room: for accessibility or communication barrier, etc. Please discuss this with the nurse at the Emergency reception desk if you have any concerns.